 Keyword sets are so fundamental to your ABM success that you should create them very early on after you complete your Demandbase One set up with a Demandbase Implementation Manager.
 Then complete this preparation:

-- Know what goal you want to accomplish with Demandbase, so that you can identify accounts that represent your ideal customers and keywords they would search for your product with.
+- Know what goal you want to accomplish with Demandbase, so that you can identify accounts that represent your ideal customers and the web pages they would read with keywords for your product.
 For example, maybe you want to attract the attention of more enterprise-level accounts.